 During the experiment, the TO research aircraft was able to sample many clouds in various phases of growth.
 Vertically pointing cloud radar provided the basis for the general characteristics of clouds.
 Clouds sampled during BACEX had a maximum cloud depth of less than 3 km.
 However, it is shown that more than half of the clouds precipitate somewhere in the cloud (56 % on average), even though the precipitation amount in and near the cloud was less than 10 mm day-1 as a whole (2.7 mm day-1 on average).
-In addition, clouds were far from adiabatic as noted in previous studies (Warner, 1955; Rauber et al., 2007; Gerber et al., 2008), indicating that the adiabatic assumption is not valid in these shallow marine cumulus clouds.
-Further, clouds thicker than 500-600 m showed a significant chance of precipitating,confirming the early work of the depth required for precipitation in shallow marine cumulus clouds (Malkus, 1958).
+In addition, clouds were far from adiabatic as noted in previous studies (Warner, 1955; Rauber et al., 2007; Gerber et al., 2008) indicating that the adiabatic assumption commonly used in satellite cloud retrievals is not valid in these shallow marine cumulus clouds and needs to be considered carefully.
+Further, clouds thicker than 500-600 m showed a significant chance of precipitating.

 Two types of precipitation features were observed during the experiment.
 In the first type, precipitation shafts emanated mainly from cloud base (i.e., classic cloud-base precipitation) that led to evaporation in the sub-cloud layer.
-Two, precipitation shafts emanated mainly from near cloud top (or the upper parts of the cloud) with evaporation occurring in the cloud layer.
+In the second type, precipitation shafts emanated mainly from near cloud top (or the upper parts of the cloud) with evaporation occurring in the cloud layer.
 The latter type of precipitating cloud was shallower than the former type, and was also sometimes accompanied by precipitation shafts emanating near cloud base.
 During BACEX, the cloud-top precipitation type was more frequently observed than the classic cloud-base precipitation type.
 These two types of precipitation patterns may impact on the trade-wind boundary layer in different ways.
 For instance, precipitation shafts that emerge from cloud top and evaporate in the cloud layer (i.e., cloud-top precipitation type), destabilize the atmosphere below the precipitation and provide moisture to the local environment that may affect the moisture budget and lead to an increased cloud lifetime of subsequent clouds (e.g., Albrecht, 1981) and/or later promote deeper clouds (e.g., preconditioning; Blade and Hartmann 1993).
 The deeper, wetter clouds would tend to produce more rain, which would offset the tendency for aerosols to suppress rain (e.g., Stevens and Seifert, 2008; Stevens and Feingold, 2009), a topic we will address in a follow-on study.

-Appendices
+The observations made in this study add to our knowledge of cloud characteristics and the aerosol and thermodynamic environment in which they form for an area important to the Earth’s climate system.
+These observations provide the basis for process studies that can lead to an improved understanding of the role that shallow cumulus play in the relevant energy and moisture budgets of the marine boundary layer.

+Appendix A: Flight information

 Table A1.
 Flight list.